RMPR/rmpr.github.io/_posts/2021-11-8-the-fish-shell-is-amazing.md

 ## Closing thoughts

-In my opinion, fish is not geared toward shell scripting, it&rsquo;s interactivity is simply unmatched in any current Shells that I know of.
-If you are more interested in a better shell scripting experience, you might want to have a look at the [Oil Shell](<https://www.oilshell.org/>) instead.
+In my opinion, fish is not geared towards shell scripting, it&rsquo;s interactivity is simply unmatched in any current shells that I know of.
+If you are more interested in a better shell scripting experience, you might want to have a look at the [oil shell](<https://www.oilshell.org/>) instead.
 Don&rsquo;t get me wrong, you still need to learn bash at a decent level as it is what you&rsquo;ll probably stumble upon the most (in containers, virtual environments, vanilla servers, &#x2026;), but this shouldn&rsquo;t prevent you from stepping up your game.
-If you liked this post check out this [awesome piece](<https://jvns.ca/blog/2017/04/23/the-fish-shell-is-awesome/>) by Julia Evans.
+If you liked this post, check out this [awesome piece](<https://jvns.ca/blog/2017/04/23/the-fish-shell-is-awesome/>) by Julia Evans.
 This is the first article of the serie about mouseless computing, I felt like it&rsquo;s kinda useful to have this as an entry point.
 Stay tuned for the next one.